LogtalkDotOrg/logtalk.org/_posts/2019-11-21-handling-missing-data.md

 cats example.
-In the later case, consider carefully the inherent cost of using expected terms (specially if wrapping built-in and library predicates to convert variable bindings) and the desired semantics for handling exceptional events (notably, the need for failure explanations and aborting as soon as possible versus passing the exceptional event along the processing pipeline).
+In the later case, consider carefully the inherent cost of using expected terms (specially if wrapping built-in and library predicates to convert variable bindings) and the desired semantics for handling exceptional events (notably, the need for failure explanations and *fail fast* versus passing the exceptional event along the processing pipeline).

 The [`expecteds`](https://logtalk.org/library/library_index.html#expecteds)
 library provides other useful predicates for constructing and handling